gorillalabs/neo4j-clj/articles/intro/neo4j-clj.md

 ---

-While creating a platform where humans and AI collaborate to detect and mitigate Cyber Security Threats at [CYPP](https://www.cypp.de), we chose to use [Clojure](https://clojure.org/) and [Neo4j](https://neo4j.com/) as part of our tech stack.
+While creating a platform where humans and AI collaborate to detect and mitigate cybersecurity threats at [CYPP](https://www.cypp.de), we chose to use [Clojure](https://clojure.org/) and [Neo4j](https://neo4j.com/) as part of our tech stack.
 To do so, we created a new driver library (around the Java Neo4j driver), following the Clojuresque way of making simple things easy.
 And we chose to share it, to co-develop it under the Gorillalabs organization.
 Follow along to understand our motivation, get to know our design decisions, and see examples.
 If you choose a similar tech stack, this should give you a head start.

 ## Who we are